Code of Conduct: IT@NYU

 - Do not divulge sensitive information concerning NYU’s information technology plans, facilities, services, operating arrangements, or other internal activities to anyone, including another NYU employee, who is not authorized to know it.
 Locations of equipment, circuits, trunks, cables, and systems should not be shared with unauthorized persons.
 Do not display, disclose, or transmit information from or about security systems, including lock and surveillance systems, to anyone outside NYU information technology without permission from NYU IT management or from the relevant individual for your location referenced in the Appendix to this Code.

-- Comply with building admissions procedures established by the NYU Department of Public Safety at each NYU location.
+- Comply with building admissions procedures established by the NYU Department of Campus Safety at each NYU location.
 Report to NYU IT management or to the relevant individual for your location referenced in the Appendix to this Code any attempts to enter controlled NYU information technology space by someone who may be unauthorized to do so.

 - Covered individuals are responsible for the protection and integrity of equipment issued to them for on-campus or off-site use.
 Likewise, individuals are expected to apply prudent security measures to all personally-owned equipment that they use in support of NYU business.
 Policies covering the proper use of office and off-site equipment are issued periodically and must be followed.

 Guiding Principle: Fulfill requests for information or to conduct investigations concerning NYU data or facilities only with the express authorization of NYU IT management.

-- Any court order, warrant, or subpoena requesting such investigation or release of NYU records or information must be referred first to the Vice President, Information Technology & Global University Chief Information Officer or to the senior relevant individual for your location referenced in the Appendix to this Code, for consultation with University Counsel; you may not take individual action to comply with the request.
+- Any court order, warrant, or subpoena requesting such investigation or release of NYU records or information must be referred first to the Vice President, Information Technology and Global University Chief Information Officer or to the senior relevant individual for your location referenced in the Appendix to this Code, for consultation with University Counsel; you may not take individual action to comply with the request.

 - Refer all requests from other NYU offices, or non-NYU organizations or individuals for information or investigations of records or facilities managed by NYU IT or related areas to the relevant individual for your location referenced in the Appendix to this Code for authorization; you may not take individual action to comply with the request.